Waqar Younis: 2016 ICC World Twenty20

 Younis said he did not want to blame individuals but largely singled out players, particularly Afridi.
-He said Akmal should not have been selected, instead it should be players who are 'proud' to represent their country.
+He said Akmal should not have been selected, instead it should have been players who were 'proud' to represent their country.
 He also said that the team lost the Asia cup in February 2016 because they were 'unfit' as they had not trained during PSL season and said it was like a 'holiday for them'.
 Overall, he blamed it on poor captaincy from Afridi.
 He said it was unfair for him to first use Mohammad Nawaz, a new player, as a bowler in the Asia Cup 2016 because it 'destroyed' his confidence when he was unable to handle it after being hit for 38 runs in 3 overs.
 Younis later posted on his Twitter – 'no one wants to hear the truth'.

 On 4 April 2016, Waqar resigned as Head Coach of the team, just after Shahid Afridi resigned as T20 captain.
 His reason behind it was the PCB who he said had used him as the "scapegoat" and shown him as a "villain" by leaking the Twenty20 report.
 He stepped down as coach 3 months before his contract would end and said that his scrapped salary should definitely be invested in domestic cricket.
 He added that he had tried his best to revive the team but they were still unable to better their performance and his recommendations in the report were badly handled by the PCB, who refused to even talk about the leak.
 Waqar Younis said his services to Pakistan cricket should not be forgotten and said he was stepping down with a heavy heart.